Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md

 </details>

    **Note**: the `[   35.116279] [drm]` messages are print from XRT for debugging purpose.
 It only shows up on UART.
 It will now print on ssh.
-This debugging message can be turned off by turnning down the system dmesg reporting level.
+This debugging message can be turned off by turning down the system dmesg reporting level.

    ```
    echo "4" > /proc/sys/kernel/printk